microsoft/powerapps-tools/Administration/CoEStarterKit/PowerOps/readme.md

 1. Update the **Stage Owner Email** for each of the three stages (DEV, TEST & PROD).
 The stage owner will receive notification for approving the project creation and deployment.
 1. Update the **Admin username and password**.
 These credentials can be a service account or a user account with Power Platform Admin role.
 1. For each of the Test and Production stages, select a pre-existing environment that will be used for Test and Production deployments.
-Your Dev environment is the environment you installed the solution in
+Your dev environment is the environment provisioned when you created a project in PowerOps.

 ### Update the "Webhook Url" value